• Skip to primary navigation

 • Salt

-Feel free to add in your favorite pancake mix-in's such as chocolate chips, blueberries, strawberries, bananas, or chopped nuts.
+Feel free to mix in your favorite additions or toppings, like chocolate chips, blueberries, strawberries, bananas, or chopped nuts.

 How to Make Gluten Free Sourdough Pancakes:

-• In a large mixing bowl, whisk together the melted butter and sugar.
-Add in the sourdough discard, eggs, vanilla, and room temperature buttermilk.
-Whisk until well combined and smooth.
+• In a large bowl, whisk the melted butter and sugar until combined.
+Add the sourdough discard, eggs, vanilla, and room-temperature buttermilk, whisking until smooth.

-• Add in the dry ingredients and stir until just combined.
-For thick, fluffy pancakes: The batter should be relatively thick and bubbly.
-For flatter pancakes: stir in an additional ¼ to ½ cup buttermilk or regular milk to thin it out some.
+• Gently fold in the dry ingredients until just combined.
+For thick, fluffy pancakes, the batter should be relatively thick and bubbly.
+For thinner, flatter pancakes, stir in an additional ¼ to ½ cup of buttermilk or regular milk to loosen the batter.

-• Allow the batter to rest for 10 minutes while the skillet is preheating.
+• Let the batter rest for 10 minutes while you preheat the skillet.

-• Add in 1 tbsp. of cooking oil to the skillet and heat until shiny.
-Pour ⅓ cup of batter per pancake (or ¼ cup for less thick pancakes) onto the hot skillet.
-Leave at-least 1-2" of space in-between pancakes.
-Cook pancake until the edges begin to firm up and until the bubbles on the top start to pop.
-You can use a spatula to check on the color of its underside.
-Flip once lightly browned, and cook on the remaining side a few more minutes or until cooked through.
+• Add 1 tablespoon of cooking oil to the skillet and heat until shimmering.
+Pour ⅓ cup of batter per pancake (or ¼ cup for thinner pancakes) onto the hot skillet, leaving 1–2 inches of space between each.
+Cook until the edges begin to set and bubbles start to pop on top.
+Use a spatula to check the underside—flip once golden brown, and cook the remaining side for a few more minutes until cooked through.

-• Repeat with remaining batches of pancakes, refreshing the skillet with another tablespoon of oil when needed.
+• Repeat with the remaining batter, adding another tablespoon of oil to the skillet as needed.

-• Serve warm with butter and maple syrup, or other favorite toppings.
+• Serve the pancakes warm with butter and maple syrup, or your favorite toppings.

 Equipment